kadena-io/docker-compose-chainweb-node/rosetta-node/README.md

 Options
 -------
+By default the P2P port is set to `1789` and the service port is set to `1848`.
+To change these ports, define the environment variables `P2P_PORT` and `SERVICE_PORT` in an `.env` file.
+The ports must be different values.
 By default the node runs in the Kadena mainnet.
 To run a node in the Kadena testnet define the `KADENA_NETWORK` variable in an `.env` file: